11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 Why is integrity important in daily life?

 Integrity builds trust, strengthens relationships, increases self-respect, and guides your decisions.
 People rely on you because your actions match your words.
-Living with integrity also reduces stress because you’re not juggling conflicting behaviors or hiding behind excuses.
+Living with integrity also reduces stress because you’re not juggling conflicting behaviours or hiding behind excuses.

 What behaviours show that someone has integrity?